 - Take selected breaks; the rhythm of 25 Minutes concentration and 5 Minutes break is recommended by brain Coach Jim Kwik.
 Do NOT use your brain energy to check other games.
 Try to fully relax and take some fresh air.

 - Control your breath.
 This might sound a bit woo-woo, but it makes a big difference.
 Check out your breath.
-If you breathe calm and deeply you are in a good position to focus.
-With a shallow breath your brain does not get enough oxygen and can not focus well.
+If you breathe calmly and deeply you are in a good position to focus.
+With a shallow breath, your brain does not get enough oxygen and can not focus well.

 - Start to meditate (not during the game please…).
 Meditation is a perfect way to learn to cope with distractions.
 I started two years ago and am still using Headspace daily.